-- 6. Allow the belt to retract.
-The belt will click as it retracts to indicate it is in the automatic locking mode. - 7.
-Pull the lap belt portion across the child seat toward the buckle and pull up on the shoulder belt while pushing down with your knee on the child seat.
+6. Allow the belt to retract.
+The belt will click as it retracts to indicate it is in the automatic locking mode.

+7. Pull the lap belt portion across the child seat toward the buckle and pull up on the shoulder belt while pushing down with your knee on the child seat.

-- 8. Allow the safety belt to retract to remove any slack in the belt. - 9.
-Before placing the child in the seat, forcibly move the seat forward and back to make sure the seat is securely held in place.
+9. Before placing the child in the seat, forcibly move the seat forward and back to make sure the seat is securely held in place.
 To check this, grab the seat at the belt path and attempt to move it side to side and forward.
 There should be no more than one inch of movement for proper installation.

 10. Try to pull the belt out of the retractor to make sure the retractor is in the automatic locking mode (you should not be able to pull more belt out).
-If the retractor is not locked, unbuckle the belt and repeat steps two through nine.
+If the retractor is not locked, unbuckle the belt and repeat Steps 2 through 9.